Necessary conditions for feedback stabilization and safety: Applications

 \begin{proof}[Proof of Prop.~\ref{prop:aff-gen-arg}] If the Euler characteristic of $\att$ is not well-defined, then the first conclusion of Theorem~\ref{th:generalized-brockett} implies that $\att$ is not stabilizable.
-Similarly, if the Euler characteristic of $S$ is not well-defined, then the first conclusion of Theorem~\ref{th:safety} implies that $S$ cannot be rendered safe.
+Similarly, if the Euler characteristic of $S$ is not well-defined, then the first conclusion of Theorem~\ref{th:safety} implies that $S$ is not savable.
 Thus, we henceforth assume that $\chi(\att)$ and $\chi(S)$ are both well-defined and nonzero.

 For each $\epsilon > 0$ we define the continuous vector field $X_\epsilon \coloneqq \epsilon Y$ on $\st$.
 We claim that